spark-app-studio/TripPenguin/security/SECURITY_SUMMARY.md

 ## Executive Summary

-A comprehensive security audit was performed on the TripPirate authentication system and application security. **3 CRITICAL vulnerabilities** were identified and **IMMEDIATELY FIXED**, along with 2 HIGH and 4 MEDIUM priority issues.
+A comprehensive security audit was performed on the TripPenguin authentication system and application security. **3 CRITICAL vulnerabilities** were identified and **IMMEDIATELY FIXED**, along with 2 HIGH and 4 MEDIUM priority issues.

 ---